sahakyanhk/iPBSA/README.md

 -r receptor file in pdb format
 -l path to the directory with small molecules (ligands should be in pdb format with added hydrogens)
--n number of parallel threads (defolt is 8)
+-n number of parallel threads (default is 8)
--c charge method BCC (defolt) or GAS
+-c charge method BCC (default) or GAS

 For more details about iPBSA, please see [Improving virtual screening results with MM/GBSA and MM/PBSA rescoring](https://link.springer.com/article/10.1007/s10822-021-00389-3)